atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 he really had nothing but what came. from his father, who, most probably, he said, would recall his allowance, upon his acting in the strongest manner against his commands.
 *
 /
-“Never mind that, ” replied Sally; he cannot live for ever; and I sup pose his estate must be yours after his death.”
+“Never mind that, " replied Sally; he cannot live for ever; and I sup pose his estate must be yours after his death."
-“Yes, ” answered Charles; “but my “father is neither an old, nor an un “healthy man.
+“Yes, " answered Charles; “but my “father is neither an old, nor an un “healthy man.
 He is likely, I hope, £2 “to t. i(